 Guidance on report features

 Provide the study or report title and the names of the primary author(s), editors and any other people involved, and details of their roles in the study.
-Include the date the report was finalised (for example, approved for release by the person responsible).
+Include the date that studies or trials were conducted and the date the report was finalised.

 Study summary, executive summary or abstract